 For showing these relations, we introduced several new techniques.
 First, the complexity assumption of so-called time-lock puzzles is investigated and shown to be a very effective tool for constructing separating examples between security notions.
 Further the usefulness of game-theoretic techniques for showing equivalences between different notions of statistical security is demonstrated.

 The thesis is written in German.
-Wide parts of this thesis are covered by the English papers Comparing Two Notions of Simulatability by Hofheinz and Unruh, Simulatable Security and Polynomially Bounded Concurrent Composition by Hofheinz and Unruh and Relations among Statistical Security Notions - or - Why Exponential Adversaries are Unlimited by Unruh.
+Wide parts of this thesis are covered by the English papers Hofheinz, Unruh, Comparing Two Notions of Simulatability, 2005, Hofheinz, Unruh, Simulatable Security and Polynomially Bounded Concurrent Composition, 2006 and Unruh, Relations among Statistical Security Notions - or - Why Exponential Adversaries are Unlimited, 2005.